PoffM/ui-test-visualizer/README.md

 ## Usage

+### Visualizing tests

 Click the "Visually Debug UI" button above your test.
 If there's no breakpoint in your test already, the extension will add one automatically.
 A side panel should open, and render your UI as you step through with the debugger.

+### Record Input as Code

+You can also write tests by recording your input as you interact with your UI.

+**Project Requirements:**
+- Test runner: Vitest, Jest, or Bun
+- Testing libraries:
+  - `@testing-library/react` or `@solidjs/testing-library`
+  - `@testing-library/user-event`

+Steps:

+- *Optional*: Generate a starter test file for a React or Solid component by right-clicking the component name in the editor (e.g. MyForm) and clicking "Create UI test".

+- Click the "Visually Debug UI" button to start your test

+- Click "Step Over" until you get your UI into the state where you want to generate new code.

+- Click the "Record input as code" button in the side panel, and you'll see the recorder panel appear.

+- Click your UI elements, or change text inputs, and the extension will generate code for you to use in your test.

+- Alt+click to generate an `expect` statement for that element.

+- The generated code is inserted into your test file when the test is ended or restarted.

 ## UI Framework Compatibility